FTLturtle/NaiveTicket/README.md

 NOTE TO GRADER: many of my code segments appear to be on the same line.
 This is only because I didn't figure out until exercise 40 how to get the .md file to show code fragments properly, and not because I think it's a good idea to write method declarations all on one line.
-If you go into the editor, you will see that I have actually split the code up into separate lines.
+If you go view this markdown file in the editor, you will see that I have actually split the code up into separate lines.

 # NaiveTicket